 It is believed that a Viking woman enjoyed incomparably more freedom and equality than all other women of their time.
 Although most scholars believe that women did not go into battle like the Norse male warriors, the fact is that they had the same rights as Viking men in most aspects of society.

-In Vikings culture, females could own land, run their own business, but also initiate divorce proceedings.
+In Viking culture, females could own land and, run their own business, but also initiate divorce proceedings.
 Due to the frequent absence of men from home, which sometimes lasted for several months, many females had to take care of their households.
-Therefore, Viking females were very strong and brave, which is why it is believed that they could have played a very important role in the times of war as well.
+Therefore, Viking females were extraordinarily strong and brave, which is why it is believed that they could have played a very important role in times of war as well.